 Q: Is my child required to have immunization?

 Yes, your child will not be enrolled without a current immunization record.
 The State of California law requires that all parents keep current immunization records and provide an up-to-date copy for their childcare provider.
 We review our files regularly and send parents a request to update when necessary.

 Q: Do you accept government assistance programs that help with the cost of childcare?

 No, at this time we no longer accept YMCA, CDA, or any other government programs.
-We also do have a discount for military families through a program called NACCRRA.
+However, we do have a discount for military families through a program called NACCRRA.
 This program pays for about $300 of your monthly childcare cost.
 To learn more about this program http://usa.childcareaware.org.

 Q: Do you provide meals?

 Yes, we provide breakfast, lunch and two healthy snacks.
 Healthy Toddlers Care places a big emphasis on teaching healthy eating habits.
 This is reflected in the foods served at every meal.
 The menu always includes fresh fruit, vegetables, grains, protein and water, water, water ;-)